zxul767/ex-machina/content/blog/dynamic-programming/index.md

     return _can_segment(string)
 ```

 Memoization works very well for [pure functions](https://en.wikipedia.org/wiki/Pure_function), but in our case the function is not completely pure because it depends on the dictionary of words.
-Despite that, we are able to make it work because --for the purposes of an individual call to the outer function `python•can_segment`-- `python•words` is immutable, so `python•_can_segment` can still be memoized properly.
+Despite that, we are able to make it work because --for the purposes of an individual call to the outer function `can_segment`-- `words` is immutable, so `_can_segment` can still be memoized properly.

 ## Is this really Dynamic Programming?
 If you've seen solutions to dynamic programming problems before, you may be wondering why this implementation doesn't resemble the code in those solutions (e.g., there is no table to store intermediate results, and no loops that compute solutions incrementally from previously computed solutions.)